-- 0. Submit completed application materials to KCPHD, including: - A completed application, including a completed Group B - workbook that complies with Chapter 246-291 WAC; - a.
-A valid Satellite Management Agency (SMA) agreement; and b.
-Any applicable fees. - b.
-Any applicable rees. - The application shall be submitted by a licensed engineer and bear the engineer's seal and signature when required by Section 246-291-040 WAC.
-Incomplete application materials will be returned to the applicant. - a.
+- 1. All applicants for a Group B water system serving fewer than 10 connections and fewer than 25 people shall meet the following requirements. - a.
+Application. - 1.
+Submit completed application materials to KCPHD, including: - a.
+A completed application, including a completed Group B workbook that complies with Chapter 246-291 WAC; - b.
+A valid Satellite Management Agency (SMA) agreement; and - c.
+Any applicable fees. - 2.
+The application shall be submitted by a licensed engineer and bear the engineer's seal and signature when required by Section 246-291-040 WAC. - 3.
+Incomplete application materials will be returned to the applicant. - b.
 Water Source.
-The Group B water source shall meet the following requirements: - 0.
-If the Group B public water system includes groundwater wells, then the wells are sited and constructed according to all state and local law. - 1.
-Well construction is complete prior to approval of Group B system. - The source shall meet minimum flow or quantity requirements for the planned Group B public water supply system per Chapter 246-291 WAC. - 3.
-Source water shall meet Chapter 246-291 WAC water quality requirements and pass any other water quality tests determined necessary by KCPHD. - b.
-Water Distribution System: The Group B water distribution system shall meet the following requirements: - 0.
-Group B Public Water Systems (Chapter 246-291 WAC); - Any requirements set forth by the Washington State Department of Health and KCPHD, including but not limited to: Group B Water System Approval Guideline, DOH Pump Test Policy, and Hypochlorination Facilities for Small Systems Approval Checklist. - 2.
+The Group B water source shall meet the following requirements: - i.
+If the Group B public water system includes groundwater wells, then the wells are sited and constructed according to all state and local law. - ii.
+Well construction is complete prior to approval of Group B system. - iii.
+The source shall meet minimum flow or quantity requirements for the planned Group B public water supply system per Chapter 246-291 WAC. - iv.
+Source water shall meet Chapter 246-291 WAC water quality requirements and pass any other water quality tests determined necessary by KCPHD. - c.
+Water Distribution System: The Group B water distribution system shall meet the following requirements: - i.
+Group B Public Water Systems (Chapter 246-291 WAC); - ii.
+Any requirements set forth by the Washington State Department of Health and KCPHD, including but not limited to: Group B Water System Approval Guideline, DOH Pump Test Policy, and Hypochlorination Facilities for Small Systems Approval Checklist. - iii.
 Any other applicable federal, state or local regulations. - 2.
-All applicants for a Group B water system with 10 or more connections shall meet the application - requirements as determined by the Washington State Department of Health.
+All applicants for a Group B water system with 10 or more connections shall meet the application requirements as determined by the Washington State Department of Health.
 (Ord.
 2018-011, 2018; Ord.
 2011-006, 2011)